-Katie Rokus is in her fourth season as a University of Cincinnati women's basketball assistant coach for the 2014-15 year.
+Katie Rokus is entering her fourth season as a University of Cincinnati women's basketball assistant coach for the 2015-16 year.

-As an assistant coach, Rokus helped George Washington land a Top 50 recruiting classes according to ESPN HoopGurlz in two of the last three seasons.
+Previously as an assistant coach, Rokus helped George Washington land Top 50 recruiting classes according to ESPN HoopGurlz in two of her last three seasons in D.C.
 In 2009, the Colonials brought in the nation's 42nd-best and the Atlantic 10's highest-ranked class.

 In 2010, ESPN Top 100 recruit Chelisa Painter helped the staff secure the nation's 50th-best class.
 While at George Washington, Rokus helped the Colonials to a postseason WNIT berth following the 2008-09 season.